 score with one of their own with some trickery.
 Junior tailback Gabe Luperon retrieved the ball on a toss and instead of running it, threw a lofted pass to a wide-open senior Lucas Theriaque in the end zone.
 Killingly's next two drives were successful due to sophomore Quinn Sumner connecting on passes to open up the offense.
-Sumner connected on a 27-yard pass to Payton Wallace and a 32-yard toss to Hunter Allard.
-"Great composure, three sophomores making those plays in a big game," stated Neal, "That is just a sign of where they have come from week one to now week ten.
+Sumner connected on a 27-yard pass to Payton Wallace and a 32-yard toss to Hunter Allard. week one to now week ten.
 They have improved a whole lot."
 Rief did his usual and accounted for much of the Killingly offense with 276 yards on the ground and five touchdowns.
 Woodstock Academy's seniors were unable to win their last high school game, but head coach Sean Saucier made it known how much he enjoyed coaching this group.
-"They were a joy," expressed Saucier.
-"It was one of those seasons where you just enjoy coming to practice every day and being around them and that is awesome because it is not always like that or hasn't the field with a Killingly defender rushing in.